This article will cover the following:

 - Editing attributes & attribute options

-- Adding new segments
+- Adding new segments and deleting empty segments

 - Editing segments and segment options

 1. What are attributes and segments?

 Attributes allow for survey responses to be segmented.
 You can think of attributes as the different 'categories', and segments are the 'options' within those categories.